hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

     </service>
 ```

-### Step 2: Invoke `sendReadyToPickupItemNotification` service
+### Step 2: Trigger `sendReadyToPickupItemNotification` service

-After updating the shipment to packed status, the `updateShipment` service also triggers the `sendReadyToPickupItemNotification` service.
+After updating the shipment to packed status, the `updateShipment` service triggers the `sendReadyToPickupItemNotification` service for the shipment.

 #### Service details:
 ```